- coming events

-Our 2013 season commences with a new production of Beethoven's only opera, Fidelio, in February / March in the Athenaeum Theatre and Alexander Theatre, Monash University.
-This will be folowed by a tour of of Franz Lehar’s The Merry Widow in March / April.
-There was a Verdi Gala in August, a tour of Mozart’s Cosi Fan Tutte in August / November, and Verdi's La Traviata mid year in the Athenaeum Theatre and Alexander Theatre, Monash University.
+Our 2013 season commenced with a new production of Beethoven's only opera, Fidelio, in February / March in the Athenaeum Theatre and Alexander Theatre, Monash University.
+This was followed by a tour of of Franz Lehar’s The Merry Widow in March / April.
+There was a Verdi Gala in August, a tour of Mozart’s Cosi Fan Tutte in August / November, and Verdi's La Traviata September/October in the Athenaeum Theatre and Alexander Theatre, Monash University.
 Finally, we were excited to present the Australian premier of Wagner's Rienzi as part of the Melbourne Ring Festival on December 8th.

 Our 2011 season commenced with our new production of Franz Lehar’s The Merry Widow which opened on 10th March in Melbourne’s Athenaeum theatre, to glowing reviews.
 Five shows in the Athenaeum were followed by Monash University’s Alexander Theatre and regional tour to Wangarrata and Canberra.
 This was followed by Gounod’s Faust which opened in June in the Athenaeum for 4 shows and Alexander Theatre, Monash University.
 A new production of Bizet’s Carmen opened October in the Athenaeum for 6 shows and Robert Blackwood Hall, Monash University.